 Deliciously Ella's three bean stew is super comforting and completely meat-free...

-This Deliciously Ella bean stew is the perfect winter-warmer if you’re looking for a better-for-you option.
+Deliciously Ella’s three bean stew is the perfect winter-warmer if you’re looking for a better-for-you option.
 With protein-packed beans, this meatless stew is a great veggie alternative if you’re cooking for vegetarian friends or if you’re on a vegetarian diet yourself.
 This bean stew recipe also has plenty of veg to get your 5-a-day intake up.
-The tomatoes in this Deliciously Ella recipe contain vitamin C, a powerful ally when you’re trying to keep colds and flu at bay.
-To make this bean stew, you’ll need to let the tomatoes, celery, onion and red peppers bubble away with the spices for half an hour, and then all you need to do is add the beans when you’re ready to eat – they’ll need 10 minutes to cook with the tomato mixture.
+To make this recipe, you’ll need to let the tomatoes, celery, onion and red peppers bubble away with the spices for half an hour, and then all you need to do is add the beans 10 mins before you’re ready to eat.
 Ella says: ‘As soon as autumn arrives and the weather cools down, I start making this all the time.
 It’s a warming, hearty dish that tastes lovely served on a hot bed of brown rice or quinoa with a big dollop of Mango Salsa on top.
 I love the mix of black, butter and cannellini beans; they create such a fantastic mix of textures that satisfies me every time.
 This is very freezable, so you can make a larger quantity and keep the rest to enjoy as a healthy ready meal for when you’re busy.
 I never used to eat much onion, as it didn’t agree with me, but I’ve been slowly reintroducing it to my diet… which is why you’re now seeing more of it, too.
 If you’re not an onion person, feel free to leave it out though.’

 - Large glug of olive oil